xbianonpi/xbian/README.md

 100% open to everyone.
 We hope this motivates people to help us with developing XBian.

+NOTE: If you are connecting via SSH use user:xbian pass:raspberry

 GPL 3.0 Licenses
 =================================
 XBian has adopted the GPL 3.0 licenses on all it's code.